ratan-lab/rdcleanr/README.md

         -h,--help    : print usage and quit
         -d,--debug   : print debug information
         -t,--threads : use these many threads [1]
-        -b,--binsize : number of mappable bases in a bin [100] -x,--noloess : do not run additional loess correction -m,--minspan : ignore mappable sections smaller than this [40] -v,--version : print version and exit
+        -b,--binsize : number of mappable bases in a bin [auto] -x,--noloess : do not run additional loess correction -v,--version : print version and exit

     where the arguments are: